 - How credit affects auto insurance rates – A driver’s credit rating is a big factor in determining what you pay for auto insurance.
 Drivers with good credit tend to file fewer claims and have better driving records than drivers who have lower credit ratings.
 So if your credit score can use some improvement, you could be paying less to insure your 2005 Mercedes-Benz C-Class by repairing your credit.

 How much can you save with discounts?

-Insurance can cost an arm and a leg, but you may find discounts that can drop the cost substantially.
+If you own a Mercedes Benz C300, even with the 2005 model, insurance can cost an arm and a leg.
+But you may find car insurance discounts that can drop the cost substantially.
 Most are applied at the time you complete a quote, but a few must be specially asked for before you get the savings.

 - 55 and Retired – Mature drivers may be able to get a discount up to 10% for C-Class coverage.

 - Fewer Miles Equal More Savings – Fewer annual miles on your Mercedes-Benz can earn a substantially lower rate.